-Inflation in Denmark
+Inflation increases in July

 Denmark Inflation Chart

 |Inflation (CPI, ann. var. %, aop)||0.8||0.8||0.4||1.9||7.7|

 |Inflation (CPI, ann. var. %, eop)||0.8||0.8||0.5||3.1||8.7|